-No CRITERIA FOR ADMINISTRATIVE COMPLIANCE YES NO COME NTS 1.
-All parts of the Application Form, Annexes and Supporting documents are submitted.
-2. Project summary is submitted in 3 (three) languages English,

-Bulgarian and Turkish and it contains all the attributes given in the template.
+1.00 Guidelin es for A Арриса nts signed on each page by Lead partner.
+2. All sections of the Application Form are typed in English.
+3. Partnership and co-financing statement is provided by each partner - signed, dated and stamped.
+4. Project summary is submitted in 3 (three) languages English, Bulgarian and Turkish and it contains all the attributes given in the template.
 The project summary in the Application form has the same activities as the one described in the other parts of the Application form.
-3. The Application Form is duly completed in compliance with the template.
-4. All sections of the Application Form are typed in English.
 5. Logframe is presented in English (Annex A1) 6.
-Project Partnership Agreement signed and stamped by all partners is provided (Annex 2).
-7. Declaration of eligibility signed and stamped by Lead partner is provided (Annex 3).
-8. Sworn statement is provided by each partner - signed, dated and stamped (Annex 4).
-9. Declaration of Commitment is provided by each partner - signed, dated and stamped (Annex 5).
-10. Partnership and co-financing statement is provided by each partner - signed, dated and stamped.
-No SUPPORTING DOCUMENTS YES NO 11.
+Project Partnership Agreement signed and stamped by all partners is provided (Annex A2).
+7. Declaration of eligibility signed and stamped by Lead partner is provided (Annex A3).
+8. Sworn statement is provided by each partner - signed, dated and stamped (Annex A4).
+9. Declaration of Commitment is provided by each partner - signed, dated and stamped (Annex A5).
+10. Declaration of the e-mail address of the Lead partner is provided - signed, dated and stamped (Annex A6) No SUPPORTING DOCUMENTS YES NO 11.
 Documentary and other evidence (issued in original language and English translation, stamped and signed by respective organization as true copy) on the most recent legal status of all partners is provided (issued not later than 6 months prior the date of application) it contains all the attributes described in section 3.2 of the Guidelines for Applicants.
 In case of Subsidiary structure(s) of local/regional/national authorities situated in the eligible area acting as partner(s) - the respective act with assignment of the functioning of the unit in the definite territory is attached.
 12. Decision of the managing authority: Local Council (Municipal Council)/Board of Directors / any similar body or managing person regarding the project development and implementation is provided (issued in original language and English translation stamped and signed by respective organization as true copy).
 Letter of Support for implementation of the project issued by the respective first level administrator is provided for the Bulgarian partners that are second-level budget administrators.
-13. Legalized mandates of delegation from the legal representatives of partners (in case the application form and annexed declarations are not signed by the legal representatives of the Lead Partner/partners) - issued in original language and English translation is/are presented 14.
-Justification of lump sum costs - provided by each partner with planned lump sums under Budget Line 4, sub-line "Consultancy, studies, designs, website development, etc.", signed by the legal representative or the authorized person (in English).
-No SUPPORTING DOCUMENTS CONCERNING INVESTMENT ACTIVITIES YES NO 15.
-All investment activities will be performed on municipal or state- owned property 15.1.
-Ownership act or certificate for municipal or state-owned property of the tangible assets, which will be subject of works activities (issued
+13. Legalized mandates of delegation from the legal representatives of partners (in case the application form and/or annexed declarations and/or partnership agreement are not signed by the legal representatives of the Lead Partner/partners) - issued in original language and English translation is/are presented 14.
+Justification of lump sum costs - provided by each partner with planned lump sums under Budget Line 4, sub-line "Consultancy, studies, designs, website development, etc." (in English, stamped and signed by respective organization as true copy).
+15. Technical specifications of supplies for expenditures planned under Budget Line 4, sub-lines "Consumables and materials for events" and "Elaboration, design, translation, etc." is provided (including